For a SaaS vendor, technical documentation is not just an internal tool. It is a lever of trust.

 Sharing too much exposes too much: architecture, API, internal security, technical organization… so many sensitive points.

-Finding that balance is critical — both to instill trust and to protect your strategic assets.
+Finding that balance is critical — both to instil trust and to protect your strategic assets.

-Technical documentation plays a much broader role than that of a user medium:
+Technical documentation plays a much broader role than that of a user manual:

 A customer who wants to impose a security audit clause is mainly looking for tangible guarantees on the security of the service.